NgocDuong17/ngocduong17.github.io/README.md

 ## 🚀 PROJECTS
 <span class="project-wrap">
-Enterprise BI Pipeline: ETL with SSIS, OLAP Cube with SSAS, and Live Power BI Dashboard | 2025 | <a href="https://github.com/NgocDuong17/SQL-BI-Dashboard-Project/blob/master/README.md" target="_blank"> Link </a>
+<span class="project-title">Enterprise BI Pipeline: ETL with SSIS, OLAP Cube with SSAS, and Live Power BI Dashboard | 2025 | <a href="https://github.com/NgocDuong17/SQL-BI-Dashboard-Project/blob/master/README.md" target="_blank"> Link </a></span>
   <ul>
     <li>ETL with SSIS: Designed and implemented an ETL pipeline in Visual Studio to extract, transform, and load structured data into a SQL Server data warehouse.</li>
     <li>Cube Creation with SSAS: Built a multidimensional OLAP cube to support analytical queries using measures, dimensions, and hierarchies.</li>